sbrow/skirmish/README.md

 More specifically, it provides an interface between the SQL database that contains card data, Photoshop, and the user (via CLI).

-### Photoshop
-This package selects cards from SQL and creates .csv files to be read into Photoshop as datasets.

 TODO(sbrow): Cameo card flavor text.